The greatest Draft pick in each club's history

 Yount reached the big leagues less than a year after being drafted, debuting with Milwaukee as an 18-year-old on Opening Day in 1974.
 Though it took him several years to settle in at the highest level, Yount eventually blossomed into a two-time American League MVP Award winner (’82, ’89) who topped 3,000 hits over 20 seasons in a Brewers uniform en route to Cooperstown enshrinement in ’99.

 Cardinals: Albert Pujols, 3B (13th round, No. 402 overall, 1999)

 The Maple Woods CC (Kansas City, Mo.) product put himself on the map by winning the 2001 NL Rookie of the Year Award.
-Since then, Pujols has been a three-time MVP, a 10-time All-Star, a batting champion and a two-time World Series champ across 20 remarkable seasons.
-His career WAR of 100.7 leads all active players and ranks 30th on the all-time list.
-What’s more, the 40-year-old, future Hall of Famer is one of four players (Hank Aaron, Willie Mays and Alex Rodriguez) in baseball history to reach the 3,000-hit (3,236), 600-homer (662) plateau.
+Pujols became a three-time MVP, a 11-time All-Star, a batting champion and a two-time World Series champ across 22 remarkable seasons with the Cards, Angels and Dodgers before retiring this fall.
+His career WAR of 101.7 led all active players at the end of 2022 and ranked 29th on the all-time list.
+What’s more, the likely future Hall of Famer is one of only four players with 700-plus career homers, and his 2,218 RBIs and 6,211 total bases trail only Henry Aaron’s marks in AL/NL history.

 Cubs: Greg Maddux, RHP (2nd round, No. 31 overall, 1984)